zng-ui/zng/TODO/_current.md

 * Implement baseline in widget layout (see CSS vertical-align).
 * Finish `text!`
   - review `text!`
-  - verify if the `line_height` property is doing what it should

 * Review child priority integration with `WidgetLayout`, what happens when we add a border in child { }?
    - It does not work: